-There was a period there when my favored summer sleeping accommodations were relegated to the realm of camping dark ages by the emergence of ultra-engineered gear.
+There was a period a while back when my favorite summer sleeping accommodations were relegated to camping’s dark ages by the emergence of ultra-engineered gear.
 But for those of us who still prefer canvas, the good old cot is back.
-And it’s more stylish (and, yes, a bit more hi-tech) than ever.
+And it’s more stylish (and, yes, a bit more high tech) than ever.

 Above: The OGK Daybed Camp Cot in Beech/Linen is $361.48 at Finnish Design Shop.
 It’s also available in all black.
 Above: Slumberjack’s Tough Cot has a 350-pound capacity; $81.99 on Amazon.
 Above: The Topos Workshop WW2 Folding Camp Bed is modeled after British World War II folding camp cots.
 It’s made of oak wood with cotton sail cloth; contact Topos Workshop.
 Above: A more economical yet still stylish take on a classic, Byer’s Maine Heritage Cot features a hardwood frame and durable polyester cover; $189.95.